inclyner/TP-javalive/README.md

 This README provides an overview of the TP PA-JAVALIFE project, its structure, implemented design patterns, ecosystem elements, and GUI functionalities.

-For detailed documentation, refer to JavaDoc comments in the source code.